Frankie Stewart Silver: Escape, Recapture, Execution, and Burial

-Frankie was hanged at Morganton, North Carolina on Friday 12 July 1833.

-Frankie's father had intended to bring his daughter's body home and bury it in the family burial plot.
-However, extreme heat and humidity in North Carolina that year forced him to bury it in an unmarked grave behind the Buckhorn Tavern, a few miles west of Morganton.
-For many years, the exact location of the grave was unknown, but it is now believed to be in a remote corner of the present day Devault farm.
+Frankie was executed by hanging in Morganton on Friday, July 12, 1833 at Damon's Hill, located off present-day Valdese Avenue.
+Her father reportedly intended to bring her body home for burial in the family plot, but the summer heat forced a hasty interment in an unmarked grave behind the Buckhorn Tavern, a few miles west of Morganton.
+For many years the exact location was uncertain; it is now believed to be on private property along Buckhorn Tavern Road.

-In 1952, a granite stone marking the probable location of the grave was placed by Beatrice Cobb, editor of the Morganton newspaper.
-The marker misspells Frankie's married name as "Silvers."
+In 1952, Beatrice Cobb, editor of the Morganton News Herald, arranged for a granite stone to be placed near the site.
+The marker misspells Frankie’s married name as “Silvers.”